shanukun/kilvin/README.md

 # kilvin

-kilvin is a minimal static site generator.
+kilvin is a minimal static site generator (Linux only).

 - Minimal templating language
 - Minimal config with support for custom variables.